Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 This follows by observing that ${(X_n,Y_n)}$ is a stationary stochastic process, hence $\ENT(X_n|Y^n)$ is monotonically non-increasing and converges to a limit.
 The limit coincides with $H_\infty$ by the Ces\'{a}ro mean Theorem \cite[Theorem 4.2.3]{coverThomas}.

-In the remainder, we also tackle the problem of estimating the reference source state at the receiver.
+\revOne{In Appendix \ref{sec:dh}}, we also tackle the problem of estimating the reference source state at the receiver.
 In this context, consider a generic state estimator for $X_n$, and denote the estimate as $\est_n$.
 We introduce the state estimation error probability at time $n$ as